RadicalGarlic/html_and_css/html/introduction.md

 # Introduction
 HTML stands for "HyperText Markup Language".
 The "HyperText" part refers to the fact that HTML pages can have links to other pages that allow for users to traverse pages quickly and easily.
-The "markup" part refers to how tags are used to "mark up" text.
+The "markup" part refers to how tags are used to mark up text.

 ## History
 HTML4 was released in 1997, and is still mostly similar to HTML today (2021).